Truffle Irrigation On Variable Soil Types

 New trees and established trees

-In coming posts I’ll explain the critical water requirements and irrigation techniques for new trees (up to year 4) and the dynamic and increasing irrigation, required for more established trees.
+In coming posts I’ll explain the critical water requirements and irrigation techniques for new trees, up to year 4, and the dynamic and increasing irrigation requirements for more established trees.